 105 W. Chesapeake Avenue, Suite B-1

 The Education Foundation of Baltimore County Public Schools is honored to be an advocate for BCPS students and families, teachers and schools.
 We serve as the bridge between you who support our schools and those who work in and lead our schools.

 When we speak of partners, we speak of you, our Education Champions, our Ambassadors.
 Through your act of giving, you recognize our children as the future and want to help better prepare them to embrace the many challenges as well as experience the opportunities ahead.

 Together we explore and discover new and innovative ways to prepare our students for the world.
 Together we witness the ever-changing benefits of being a community.

-Visit Making an Impact to see results as we strive to accomplish our mission/vision/goals.
+Visit Making An Impact 2023 to see results as we strive to accomplish our mission/vision/goals.

 MISSION MOMENT: ANNOUNCING THE 2023-2024 21ST CENTURY INSTRUCTIONAL INITIATIVE GRANT RECIPIENTSMission Moment:

 The Education Foundation of Baltimore County Public Schools, Inc., is pleased to announce the 21st Century Instructional Initiative Grant Recipients for 2023-2024.
 Project funds were awarded to schools for proposals dedicated to enhancing the skills and knowledge students must have to be successful in the 21st century.
 Read more here!

 GIVINGTUESDAY IS NOVEMBER 28 On GivingTuesday, November 28, the Education Foundation of Baltimore County Public Schools, Inc., invites you to become a Champion of Education by donating to support our mission-driven work.
 GivingTuesday was created in 2012 to encourage people to do good.
 It has grown into a year-round global movement that inspires hundreds of millions…